 Contrary to popular belief, Canada as a tourist destination is actually far more popular in the summer months when the place really heats up and everything and everyone comes out to enjoy the beautiful wilderness!
 The snow starts to melt, the animals come out of hibernation, and the adrenaline lovers get to experience those exciting pursuits other than skiing or snowboarding as temperatures soar into the high 20’s & 30’s.

 Hiking, White Water Rafting, Downhill Biking and Rock Climbing are just a few of the awesome activities you can experience while working a summer season in Canada.
 With Pre-Arranged jobs everywhere from Whistler to Banff we have got you’re covered with all positions coming with full-time hours, staff housing, a free season Lift/Bike pass and full training on arrival.
-What’s best is we actually fly the HR managers from Canada to Aus/NZ to interview you before you even book your flights or quit your current job.
+Whats best is we will set you up with all of this before you have even booked your flights or quit your job in Aus/NZ.

 WHAT DO I GET?

 - Hold an Australia/NZ/UK.EU passport valid for at least two years at time of application

 - Be aged between 18 and 35 years inclusive.

 - Have no criminal convictions, including serious traffic convictions.

 - Minor offenses may be admissible.

 - Have travel Insurance for the ENTIRE duration of your stay in Canada